photoprism/photoprism-docs/docs/getting-started/updates.md

 docker-compose up -d photoprism
 ```

-Pulling a new version can take several minutes, depending on your internet connection.
+Pulling a new version can take several minutes, depending on your internet connection speed.

 Advanced users may put this into a `Makefile` so that they only need to type a single command.